Bhavya418/Git-Github-Commands/README.md

 9) git log -> to view the commits history for the repository
 10) git help --all -> to get help for the command
 If you find yourself stuck in the list view, SHIFT + G to jump the end of the list, then q to exit the view.

-11)SSH Keys
-SSH Keys are unique keys with which you can connect to github without any user name or personal access token at each visit.
+11) SSH Keys ->SSH Keys are unique keys with which you can connect to github without any user name or personal access token at each visit.
-12) git push -u origin master -> To finally push the files to the github repo 13)git remote add origin (link of repo from github)
+12) git push -u origin master -> To finally push the files to the github repo
+13) git remote add origin (link of repo from github)
 14) git remote -v -> To check if it is linked to any repo or not
-15) Fork to get another person repo into your repo 16)git branch -> to get list of all the branches
+15) Fork to get another person repo into your repo
+16) git branch -> to get list of all the branches
 17) git checkout -b newbranch -> to create a new branch and switch between branches
 18) git diff branchname-> to check difference between both the branches